 It could be argued that the same treatment phenomenon is being experienced within an acupuncture service.
 Once a patient begins to feel better, they might perceive their condition as manageable and continuing treatment no longer becomes a priority.
 Therefore, they discontinue before completing the course.

 Although clinic or personal availability were reported as barriers to obtaining further treatment, some patients had already had some treatments.
 If the symptoms of their condition are sufficiently impacting on daily life and they experienced improvements, then the priority of needing treatment is reduced and this in turn may influences a patient’s discontinuation.
 Therefore, it could be argued that patients appear not to value the benefits of completing the course of treatment when the symptoms become manageable.
-Also, providing patients with the costs of missing an appointment may reduce missed appointments and discontinuation [29]
+Also, providing patients with the costs of missing an appointment may reduce missed appointments and discontinuation [29].
+In the UK one in ten outpatient appointments are missed (REF)ADD.
+In this study data in this study xxxx% of newly referred patients were identified as dropping out THEN ADD A COMMENT .

 Furthermore, The Gateway Clinic is a free NHS service.
 The attitudes and values of patients towards such a provision could also be influencing a patient’s decision to discontinue.
-However, this was not explored within the scope of this study but could be explored in future work.
+However, this was not within the scope of this study but could be explored in future work.

 Recommendations